Waimiri-Atroarí language: Split System-S

-A verb may be preceded by a Noun-Phrase (Bruno 2015, 8).
+A verb may be preceded by a Noun-Phrase.

-The particle ram cannot separate elements of a single phrase, however it can be used as a tool to determine which element is moved within a sentence (Bruno 2015, 8).
+The particle ram cannot separate elements of a single phrase, however it can be used as a tool to determine which element is moved within a sentence.

-In OSV contexts the object may move independently to subject position rather than the Verb-Phrase preceding the Noun-Phrase through the process of topicalization in which its components cannot be separated (Bruno 2015, 8).
+In OSV contexts the object may move independently to subject position rather than the Verb-Phrase preceding the Noun-Phrase through the process of topicalization in which its components cannot be separated.